 As you move into the design phase, you will need some tools to capture your creativity.
-Motive Senior Experience Learning Producer, Destery Hildenbrand, is a big fan of starting with a mood board.
-A mood board is a digital collage of ideas in the form of images, text, and samples that center around a specific topic.
+Motive Senior Experience Learning Producer, Destery Hildenbrand, is a big fan of starting with a mood board when designing and developing VR experiences.
+A mood board is a digital collage of ideas in the form of images, text, and samples that centre around a specific topic.
 This quick process can help you organize your thoughts and begin to visualize the experience you want to build.

 Be sure to gather reference footage of the environment and contextual details to create an authentic environment.
 Without proper environmental reference points, immersion breaks and the effects of VR are diminished.
 Include authentic industry terms, jargon, proper lighting, and background noise.